 5) Clipper Guards

 Clipper guards – also called clipper guide combs, comb guides, clipper attachments, attachment combs, or clipper combs – are attachments for your clipper blade.
 Their purpose is to control the amount of hair that will be cut by the clipper.
 They are great for people who want to keep their Doodle’s hair longer than a blade by itself can achieve.
 This is a wonderful addition to any Doodle owner’s dog grooming kit.
-See this page for more information on clipper combs.
+See this page for more information and recommendations for clipper combs.

 Most brands of clippers, blades, and clipper guards are interchangeable.
 For example, I personally use the Wahl Professional Animal Stainless Steel Attachment Guide Comb Set with my Andis clipper.